-We are involved in a broad range of research areas, ranging across the Department's four research groups of Digital Ecosystems (DE), Formal Methods and Security (FMS), Multimedia, Security & Forensics (MSF), and Nature Inspired Computing and Engineering (NICE), and with links to the Digital World Research Centre (DWRC).
+We are involved in a broad range of research areas, ranging across the Department's four research groups of Digital Ecosystems (DE), Formal Methods and Security (FMS), Multimedia, Security & Forensics (MSF), and Nature Inspired Computing and Engineering (NICE), the university-wide Surrey Centre for Cyber Security (SCCS) and Centre for Mathematical and Computational Biology (CMCB) (co-)led by the Department, and with links to the School of Arts' Digital World Research Centre (DWRC).
 The Department has a strong research culture and a growing research profile, and we have won several prizes, including the University Voting Systems Competition System Design award in 2007, and the prestigious Institution of Engineering and Technology Innovation in Engineering Security award in 2006.

 We have a tradition of exploitation and practical application, and we enjoy strong research links with industry.
 We have a vibrant and active PhD community, and regularly host research visitors and speakers.
 The Department runs an annual PhD conference series.
-Below are some pictures of two past editions of the event in 2012 and 2013.
-A poster of the 2013 PhD conference can be downloaded from here.
+Below are some pictures of the three recent editions of the event from 2012 to 2014.
+A blog article on the 2014 Computing PhD Conference can be found at here.

 SJTU Academic Ranking of World Universities (ARWU) in Computer Science 2012 and 2013:

 Top 10 in the UK

 10% as world-leading

 Theories and techniques for high quality complex reactive systems and new generations of pervasive computer systems.

 New technologies for security- and safety-critical domains, ranging from trustworthy voting systems, to formal methods integration for software systems development, and formal models for UML.

 Interplay among three areas: multimedia computing, cyber security and digital forensics.